ionescuflorin/lp-test/README.md

 2. In this CSS code

 ```
-    // In media query part I use for responsiveness display block due to also a small bug in IE which had some problem with display flex
+    // In media query part I use for responsiveness 'display block' due to also a small bug in IE which had some problems with display flex
     .u-row {
         display: flex;
         justify-content: space-between;